rotundasoftware/cartero-express-middleware/README.md

+# cartero-express-middleware

 Express middleware for [Cartero](https://github.com/rotundasoftware/cartero).
-Automatically populates `res.locals.cartero_js` and `res.locals.cartero_css` with the `script` and `link` tags to load all the js / css assets for view being rendered.
+Automatically populates `res.locals.cartero_js` and `res.locals.cartero_css` with `script` and `link` tags that load all the js / css assets for view being rendered.

 ## Usage

-After runnning [Cartero](https://github.com/rotundasoftware/cartero), initialize an instance of the [Cartero node hook](https://github.com/rotundasoftware/cartero-node-hook), and then install the middleware , passing it the hook instance.
+After runnning [Cartero](https://github.com/rotundasoftware/cartero), initialize an instance of the [Cartero node hook](https://github.com/rotundasoftware/cartero-node-hook), and then install the middleware, passing it the hook instance.

 ```javascript
 // app.js